how to build an epic charcuterie board

 2. Add the cheese.
 You may choose to slice, chunk, or cube your cheese, or keep the pieces whole.
 If you decide on whole wedges of cheese, make sure you and your guests have easy access to reach in and slice some off.
 Runny or creamy cheeses, like brie or chevre, are always left whole.

 3. Add your meats.
 The type of meat you have determines how it can be placed on the board, but your goal is to make it look three dimensional. (ie Not just in a stack or flat on the board.)
 Get creative with your presentation!
-Make a salami “river”; roll capocollo; wrap proscuitto around a breadstick; serve hard chorizo whole or sliced and fanned—the idea is to create texture, but still make it easy for people to take it from the board.
+Make a salami “river”; roll capocollo; wrap prosciutto around a breadstick; serve hard chorizo whole or sliced and fanned—the idea is to create texture, but still make it easy for people to take it from the board.

 TIP: To make a salami river, fold thin slices of salami in quarters.
 Then, stack all of the quarters, keeping the points together.
 Once you have several folded slices, place the stack on your board, rounded (open) sides up.
 Keep adding slices until your river is long enough, then gently curve it into an S shape.
 It’s a good idea to have something solid, like a wedge of cheese or a bowl of olives, at each end to keep the river from unfolding.